 Rule of Law

-Antje is an active member of Transparency International’s German Chapter (‘TI’).
-Through her work with TI she is fully aware of the latest international anti-corruption instruments and commitments (e.g., United Nations Convention against Corruption), and with the challenges arising from reporting corruption at all levels.
-She is very knowledgeable on the subject of anti-corruption prevention tools such as codes of conduct; whistle blowing; financial disclosure regimes; ethics and disciplinary processes and procedures.
+- Antje is an active member of Transparency International’s German Chapter (‘TI’) and member of the working group on international affairs.
+Through her work with TI she is fully aware of the latest international anti-corruption instruments and commitments (e.g., UNCAC).

 International Humanitarian Law

-Antje has more than a decade of experience in international administrative law (i.e., the employment law of the international civil servant) including litigation before courts and tribunals globally.
-Through the variety of cases she is dealing with both for staff and international organisations, she has an in-depth knowledge of the internal law of a number of organisations and the procedures and case law of International Administrative Tribunals, including the EU Civil Service Tribunal, the International Labour Organisation Administrative Tribunal and the United Nations Tribunals.
+- Through the variety of cases she is dealing with both for staff and international organisations, she has an in-depth knowledge of the internal law of a number of organisations and the procedures and case law of International Administrative Tribunals, in particular the UN tribunals, the CJEU and the ILOAT.

 Antje has extensive experience, gained as an institutional lawyer for the United Nations, in providing legal advice concerning the law governing an international organisation.
-She is well versed in drafting the internal law, procedures and policies for an international organisation, including in the area of anti-corruption.
+She is well-versed in drafting the internal law, procedures and policies for an international organisation, including in the area of human resources and institutional integrity.

-Prior to joining Bretton Woods Law Antje spent many years working internationally both as an institutional lawyer for the UN and in private practice in Kosovo, Palestine, India and South Africa.
-She also worked for a period in EU missions in Ivory Coast and Pakistan.
+In practice since 1998, before joining Bretton Woods Law in 2013 Antje spent many years working internationally both as an institutional lawyer for the UN in the Balkans and the Middle East and prior to that for international law firms in India and South Africa.

-Antje worked as a legal adviser for the United Nations for more than a decade including in the Department of Legal Affairs of UNRWA.
-In the Office of Legal Affairs of UNMIK she was initially tasked with providing legal advice on mission support matters.
-Very soon she was mainly involved with often highly challenging host government support, rule of law and legal reform matters and eventually led a multinational team of lawyers and advised as Officer-in-Charge the Special Representative of the Secretary-General of the Mission in both areas.
+With UNRWA’s Department of Legal Affairs and UNMIK’s Office of Legal Affairs (OLA) she provided legal advice on institutional law including staff matters.
+With UNMIK very soon she was mainly involved with highly challenging host government support, rule of law and legal reform matters.
+She eventually led a multinational team of lawyers and advised as OiC, OLA the Head of the Mission (SRSG) in both areas.

-Antje studied law in Germany, France, Spain and the U.K.and holds an LLM from King’s College London in international law and a law degree with specialisation in international law from the University of Göttingen, in Germany.
+Antje studied law in Germany and passed her first state exam in law in Göttingen in 1993 and her second state exam in law in Berlin in 1996.
+She also holds an LLM from King’s College London in international law.
 In addition, she holds a Spanish law degree of the university of Granada, Spain and a French literature degree of the university of Nantes, France.

 Marler is an established expert in the rule of law and public international law generally.
 I have seen him at work over the years and he is impressive.
 A barrister with a quick mind, an eloquent tongue and a talent with a pen, as well as having a keen sense of humour.
 I selected him to be my General Counsel at EQ-G for a reason.General Sir David Richards GCB CBE DSO (former UK CDS and now Lord Richards of Hertsmonceux)